Lockheed SR-71 Blackbird: European flights

 European operations were flown from RAF Mildenhall, England, with two weekly routes.
 One was along the Norwegian west coast and up the Kola Peninsula, monitoring several large naval bases belonging to the Soviet Navy's Northern Fleet.
 Over the years, there were several emergency landings in Norway, four in Bodø and two of them in 1981, flying from Beale, in 1985.
 Rescue parties were sent in to repair the planes before leaving.
 On one occasion, one complete wing with engine was replaced as the easiest way to get the plane airborne again.

 The Baltic Express route entered through Denmark and the narrow corridor between Sweden and East Germany.

-The other route was known as the Baltic Express, which started from Mildenhall and went through Jutland and the Danish straits before going out over the Baltic Sea.
-At the time, the USSR controlled the airspace from the DDR to the Gulf of Finland, with Finland and Sweden pursuing neutrality in the Cold War.
+The other route was known as the Baltic Express, which started from Mildenhall and went through Jutland and the Danish Straits before going out over the Baltic Sea.
+At the time, the USSR controlled the airspace from the East Germany (German Democratic Republic or GDR) to the Gulf of Finland, with Finland and Sweden pursuing neutrality in the Cold War.
 This meant that NATO aircraft entering the Baltic Sea had to fly through a narrow corridor of international airspace between Scania and Western Pomerania, which was monitored by both the Swedish and Soviet Air Forces.
 Starting a counter-clockwise 30-minute loop, the Blackbirds would then reconnoiter along the Soviet Union's coastal border, before slowing down to Mach 2.54 to make a left turn south of Åland, and then follow the Swedish coast back towards Denmark.
 If the SR-71s attempted the turn at Mach 3, they could end up violating Swedish airspace, and the Swedes would direct fighters to intercept the offending aircraft.

 The combination of a monitored entry point and a fixed route allowed the Swedes and the Soviets a chance to scramble interceptors.
 Swedish radar stations would observe the 15th Air Army dispatch Su-15s from Latvia, and MiG-21s and MiG-23s from Estonia, although only the Sukhois would have even a slim chance of successfully intercepting the American aircraft.
-The greater Soviet threat came from the MiG-25s stationed at Finow-Eberswalde in the DDR.
+The greater Soviet threat came from the MiG-25s stationed at Finow-Eberswalde in the GDR.
 The Swedes noted that the Soviets usually would send a single MiG-25 "Foxbat" from Finow to intercept the SR-71 on their way back out of the Baltic Sea.
 With the Blackbird flying at 22 km, the Foxbat would regularly close to an altitude of 19 km, precisely 3 km behind the SR-71, before disengaging.
-The Swedes interpreted this regularity as a sign that the MiG-25 had successfully simulated a shoot-down.